Possible Ongoing Merger Discovered by Photometry and Spectroscopy in the Field of the Galaxy Cluster PLCK G165.7+67.0: Observations and Reductions

 Observations were obtained with the Large Binocular Telescope (LBT) Large Binocular Camera (LBC) in 2018 January 20 (2018A, PI: Frye).
 The imaging includes $g$- (68 minutes total exposure), and in $i$-bands (43 minutes) in 2018 January 20 (2018A, PI: Frye) at a native plate scale of 0.2255$^{\prime\prime}$\,pixel$^{-1}$.
 We refer to Table \ref{tab:1} for the observing details.
 The image reductions were carried out using Theli (version 2.10.5), which is a general astronomical image reduction pipeline operated through a web-based interface \citep{Erben2005, Schirmer2013}.
 Details regarding the Theli application in this work have been documented separately and made publicly available\footnote{www.cloudynights.com/topic/679713-write-up-for-inexperienced-theli-users/ \href{www.cloudynights.com/topic/679713-write-up-for-inexperienced-theli-users/}{}}.

 Briefly, we performed initial calibrations of the bias-subtraction and flatfield corrections in the usual way.
 To correct for fringing, a superflat was generated by masking out the bad pixels and bright sources over subsets of contiguous science frames, median-combining them, and then dividing the superflat into the data.
-To compute the astrometric solution, the SCAMP software \citep{Bertin2006, Bertin2002} was run through the Theli wrapper, selecting the Initial GAIA Source Catalog (IGSC) as the astrometric reference \citep{GAIA2016}.
+To compute the astrometric solution, the SCAMP software \citep{Bertin2002, Bertin2006} was run through the Theli wrapper, selecting the Initial GAIA Source Catalog (IGSC) as the astrometric reference \citep{GAIA2016}.
 Visuals and intermediate data products were produced as sanity checks to ensure that the dither pattern was recognized, the distortion pattern was measured, and the positional residuals were low and evenly distributed about zero.
 Following the initial frame calibration and registration, the background was modeled using Theli's internal pipeline.
 Finally, the individual frames were co-added using SWarp \citep{Bertin2010} run from within the Theli GUI.
 Figure \ref{fig:foot} depicts the $i$-band image of the full 25$^{\prime}$\,$\times$\,27$^{\prime}$ field-of-view (FOV) of LBT/LBC (outermost black frame), which reaches 3-$\sigma$ limiting magnitudes of $g_{AB}$ = 25.42 mag, and $i_{AB}$ = 24.67 mag.

 To test the absolute $gi$ LBT/LBC photometry, the positions of the sources in the central 5\,$\times$\,5 arcmin FOV were matched with their counterparts in the Sloan Digital Sky Survey (SDSS) DR16 catalog \citep{Ahumada2020}.
 On computing the magnitude differences of $g_{SDSS}-g_{LBC}$ and $i_{SDSS}-i_{LBC}$, and making a 3-$\sigma$ clip to remove outliers, we measure mean offsets of 0.37 and 0.29 mag for $g$ and $i$, respectively.
 This means that our LBT/LBC photometry was systematically brighter by those amounts.
 Figure~\ref{fig:sdss} shows the magnitude difference histograms following the zeropoint offset correction that minimizes the mean difference to zero.
 The adopted photometric zeropoints are recorded in Table~\ref{tab:1}, and are used to extract the photometry.
-In sum, these images are deep, making them valuable for this study, and giving them leverage as veto bands for the planned high-redshift galaxy searches using {\it JWST} Webb Medium Deep Fields (WMDFs; program \#1176).
+In sum, these images are deep, making them valuable for this study, and giving them leverage as veto bands for the planned high-redshift galaxy searches using {Prime Extragalactic Areas for Reionization and Lensing Science (PEARLS; program \#1176).}